FilmGarth Ginsburg

 Every era of war movie has its own kind of protagonist, and those protagonists usually reflect some aspect of the war they’re portraying.
 WWII movies show men from all cities and society, all gung-ho on shooting nazis, whereas Vietnam soldiers are still from all over the country, but most are more anti-war because they were drafted into being there in the first place.

 For movies about Iraq and Afghanistan, we didn’t have a draft.
-On top of that, similar to Vietnam, the Iraq war was contentious in popularity at best and outright despised at its worst.
+On top of that, similar to Vietnam, the Iraq war was contentious in popularity at best and outright despised at worst.
 So who are our GWOT protagonists?

 For starters, he’s white.
 Granted, most movie protagonists are white, but this protagonist is Southern white.
-In fact, if the movie’s aggressively unsubtle about wanting to tie the inhumanity of the war to the man who spearheaded its existence, George W. Bush, then he’s typically from Texas.
+If the movie’s aggressively unsubtle about wanting to tie the inhumanity of the war to the man who spearheaded its existence, George W. Bush, then he’s typically from Texas.
 If he’s not from Texas, he’s from somewhere Texas adjacent, and in the few cases where he’s not from the South, he’s from somewhere in the Rust Belt or a rural area in an otherwise blue state.
 Maybe the suburbs outside a major city.
 Never downtown.

 Generally, he’s from a poor or lower middle-class background.
 They’re rarely from anything above that, and they’re never from wealth.
-In fact, if there are any rich people in the movie at all, they’re either somehow antagonistic to our poor southern protagonist or they work for an agency.
+In fact, if there are any rich people in the movie at all, they’re either somehow antagonistic to our poor southern protagonist or they work for a government agency.
 And even then, we’re talking suburbs at most.
 The 1% never appear.

 Physically, it depends on which era of the war we’re talking about.
 If the movie’s from early on in the war, they’re clean-shaven.
 After that era, when all the movies start centering on SEAL teams, they have rugged beards.
 Regardless of the era, they’re typically built like brick shithouses.
 Or at least they are compared to war movie protagonists of the past.
-There’s only so much bulk you can reasonably get an actor to put on.
-But even then, our ability to put on pounds and pounds of muscles relatively quickly has clearly been fine-tuned over the years, and that’s reflected in both the soldiers and the actors portraying them.
+There’s only so much bulk you can reasonably get an actor to put on, but even then, our ability to put on pounds and pounds of muscles relatively quickly has clearly been fine-tuned over the years, and that’s reflected in both the soldiers and the actors portraying them.
 (Generation Kill features a few soldiers who were actually in the platoon the show portrays, and they’re mountains, even when they’re not being compared to their actor co-stars.)

 Essentially, as far as their physicality goes, a lot of them look like white baseball players from high school and college.
 If you know, you know.

 Personality wise, they’re Tony Soprano’s men.
 Gary Coopers.
 The strong silent types.
 Or at least that’s how they are when they’re home from the war.
 When they’re together you can’t shut them the fuck up (more on that later.)
 But even then, there’s an emotional remove, be it from trying to detach themselves from the horrors or their need to perform masculinity.
-A performance that lead many of them to sign up in the first place.
+A performance that led many of them to sign up in the first place.

 In short, he’s poor and barely educated, and thus depending on the political leanings of the movie you’re watching, he’s either easily manipulated into fighting for an unrighteous cause or he’s the salt of the earth standing up for what’s right.
-Fox News thinks the former category of movie looks down on him when in reality, the liberal anti-war films find his earthliness “authentic” and try very hard to capture it.
-Most of the time, they fail because, as much as I’m loathe to admit that Fox may have a point, they do look down on him in some way.
+Fox News thinks the former category of movie looks down on him when in reality, the liberal anti-war films find his earthliness “authentic” and they try very hard to capture it.
+Most of the time, they fail because, as much as I’m loathe to admit that Fox may have a point, they do look down on him.
 Or at the very least, they look down on the southern culture he was raised in.
 (Not that they’re necessarily wrong to do so, but that’s for another article.)

 In Hindsight, the Zero Dark Thirty Discourse is Hilarious